 Differences with New Relic Alerts

-To ensure all your needs are met after switching to New Relic Alerts, see the following features that correspond to legacy alerting features:
+To ensure all your alerting needs are met after switching to New Relic Alerts, review these features, which correspond to legacy alerting features:

 |Legacy alerting||New Relic Alerts|